 Record of Service

-The recipient’s record of service must show the:
+The recipient’s record of service must show the following:

 See documentation requirements specified in Authorization.

-The following are not covered under rehabilitative services:
+The following are not covered under rehabilitation services:

-* These items are considered rehabilitative nursing and are part of the LTC facility per diem payment.
+* These items are considered rehabilitation nursing and are part of the LTC facility per diem payment.

-MHCP uses outpatient rehabilitative service codes as defined in CPT/HCPCS billable in timed units (15 minutes, 30 minutes, 1 hour).
-Bill outpatient rehabilitative services with codes that most closely describe the service provided.
+MHCP uses outpatient rehabilitation service codes as defined for CPT or HCPCS, billable in timed units (15 minutes, 30 minutes, 1 hour).
+Bill outpatient rehabilitation services with codes that most closely describe the service provided.